 Stonewall Grads: a social and activist group consisting of gay, lesbian, bisexual, transgendered, queer, questioning and allied (GLBTQ+) individuals at UNH.
 Through community activism and support, we strive to create a group that welcomes and empowers all people as well as educating the entire university about issues that affect GLBTQ+ students on campus.
 While we are primarily a graduate student group, we welcome all faculty and staff who want to be a part of our group.
 For More Information

-LGBTQ+ Support Group: talk with others who can relate to your experiences.
-Small group size of LGBTQ+ students, topics based on your interests, meet weekly for 7-8 weeks per semester.
-Meetings held on Friday afternoons, 2:30-4:00pm at a relaxed location on campus.
+LGBTQ+ Support Group: talk with others who can relate to your experiences, topics are based on your interests.
+Meetings are held weekly for 7-8 weeks per semester usually on Friday afternoons, 2:30-4:00pm at a relaxed location on campus.
 Sponsored by the Office of Multicultural Student Affairs (OMSA) and the UNH Counseling Center.
 If you are interested in participating in this support group, please follow this link: http://www.unh.edu/omsa/counseling/LGBTQsupportgroup.htm The deadline for signing up is Friday, February 14.

 Trans-Support Seacoast: Support group for transgender/gender variant adults.
 Come join in the conversation be supported and supportive, share resources and network.
 Usually meet every 3rd Monday of the month, contact facilitators Deborah Emery-Gigliotti, MS,LCMHC at www.nhcounselor.com and Teresa Reeves, Ph.D., Licensed Psychologist www.nhseacoastcounseling.com